SuneethKokala/IU_Project_SE_SuneethKokala/README.md

 ## 🌐 Features

 - ✅ **Activate Safety Mode**: One-click toggle to enable women's safety features on the map.
-- 📍 **Tap-to-Navigate**: Tap anywhere in Pune or use the search bar to select a destination.
+- 📍 **Tap-to-Navigate**: Tap anywhere on the map or use the search bar to select a destination.
 - 🔍 **Smart Safety Routes**: System calculates 3 optimal routes ranked by safety — not distance.
 - 🧠 **Route Analysis Panel**:
   - Safety Score